On a functional equation for symmetric linear operators on $C^{*}$ algebras: Partial multipliers

-This completes the proof of proposition 1 \end{proof} In the next proposition we give a geometric interpretation for partial multipliers.
-To prove this proposition we need to the following lemma which is proved in \cite[Theorem 1]{CH}: \begin{lem1} Assume that $T$ is a linear map on a complex inner product space $V$ which preserves orthogonality.
+In the next result we give a geometric interpretation for partial multipliers.
+First we need the following lemma which is proved in \cite[Theorem 1]{CH}: \begin{lem1} Assume that $T$ is a linear map on a complex inner product space $V$ which preserves orthogonality.
 Then there is a real number $k$ such that $<T(x), T(y)>=k <x, y>$ for all $x,y\in V$. \end{lem1}